 The experienced military criminal defense attorneys at Gonzalez & Waddington have gained a reputation for protecting Marines worldwide.
 If you are a Marine charged with a military crime, hiring the most aggressive military lawyers can be the difference between having your rights trampled versus winning your case or saving your career.

 Our defense attorneys aggressively fight for Marines in both court-martial and administrative matters to include: Sexual assault, Aggravated Assault – Article 128, UCMJ, Murder, Drug Trafficking, Child Porn, Indecent Acts, Abusive Sexual Contact, Fraternization, Adultery, Forcible Pandering, Soliciting Commission of Offenses, General Article 134, UCMJ offense, and others.
 For many years our court-martial defense lawyers vigorously fought for US Marines charged with sexual offenses, rape, and various Article 120 UCMJ crimes.

 Unlike many court-martial defense lawyers or your assigned military defense counsel, accepting a plea is not something we often do.
 When our court-martial defense law firms take an accused service member, our court-martial counsel compels the military to present the evidence and prove their case.
-We take almost every charge to a jury trial and fight the allegations in front of a military jury.
+We take almost every charge to a jury trial and fight the allegations before a military jury.